 You’ll also be able to employ new attack methods such as erecting flying battleships, combining units to form super-units and wielding the power of Ion Storms.
 Jump online to experience new multiplayer maps, game modes, and a full-featured content editor.

 The Age of Empires franchise is definitely no stranger to the gaming world.
 Since its first release in 1997, there have been more than half a dozen titles unveiled under its name.
 Age of Empires Online brings to life some of the world’s greatest civilizations which include the likes of the Egyptians, Celts, Greeks, and Persians.

 The maker has also infused a new social interaction, MMORPG and customization gameplay attributes into the game.
 You can craft and trade items, play competitively or cooperatively and even level up by successfully completing quests.
 It’s sprinkled with classic RTS elements that let you build mighty empires, earn rewards and fight your way to rich new worlds.
 What’s more, this installment in the acclaimed series is absolutely free of cost.

 4 – Company of Heroes:

-Other attributes include stunning visuals, advanced squad AI and cinematic single player experience.
-You can tag along some friends and take advantage of the 2-8 multiplayer competition via internet or LAN.
+Other attributes include stunning visuals, advanced squad AI and cinematic single-player experience.
+You can tag along with some friends and take advantage of the 2-8 multiplayer competition via the internet or LAN.

 5 – Universe at War: Earth Assault: